Hungerburgbahn & Nordkettenbahn

 „The Hungerburgbahn opened this morning at 7 a.m. - not exactly favoured by the best weather.
 Trains run every quarter of an hour until 10 o'clock in the evening.
 It seems that the local population is particularly interested in the new railway, which is the first cable car in North Tyrol.
 Yesterday, an internal evening at the Hotel Mariabrunn brought together representatives of the company, the construction management, the "Union", the municipal power station and the press for a cheerful get-together.
 Engineer Innerebner commemorated the creator of the railway, Mr Riehl, who is currently taking a cure in Karlovy Vary ...
 Works inspector Twerdy has taken over the management of the plant.
 Six and a half years ago, he only took over the local railway Innsbruck - Hall; since then, he has taken over four railways of all systems: the low mountain railway, the Stubai valley railway, the electric tramway and now the cable railway to the Hungerburg.“

-Hungerburg, today the most expensive part of Innsbruck, was supposed to become a kind of climatic health resort.
-A little below in Mühlau there was already a spa that welcomed guests in need of relaxation with sufficient financial means.
+The first funicular railways went into operation in Europe around 1880.
+Innsbruck was also to receive its own, somewhat belatedly.
+It was tourism and transport pioneer Josef Riehl who saw the potential in connecting the city and the mountains.
+He planned Hungerburg, today Innsbruck's most expensive neighbourhood, as a climatic health resort close to the city.
 An artificial lake in the former quarry was intended to sweeten the guests' stay.
 Old photos of the Hotel Seehof zeigen eine idyllische Postkartenwelt.
 Die Aussichtswarte steht heute noch erhaben über Innsbruck.
 Das für den Kurtourismus eröffnete Hotel Mariabrunn an den Hängen der Nordkette erweckte den Charme eines noblen Schlösschens oberhalb der Stadt.
 Ein paar Schritte westlich der Station Hungerburg erinnert das Gasthaus zur Linde with its remarkable façade including a depiction of the Mrs Hitt still remember this time.

 For a long time, the railway was the only connection between Hungerburg and Innsbruck.
 It was not until 1926 that the Höttinger Höhenstraße was built, starting at the Höttinger church.
 In 2005, the Hungerburg railway, which still has many nostalgic fans and lovers of historic means of transport and trains, was closed.
 Despite several appeals from the local population, the railway was closed down.
 The steel truss bridge over the Inn and the tamped concrete viaduct in the upper section of the railway were preserved.
-Pictures of the old Hungerburgbahn and Innsbruck's cable car past can be seen at the valley station of the new Hungerburgbahn on the Hungerburg.
+Today, you can board the Nordkettenbahn at the Kongresshaus in the centre of the city and reach the Hafele Kar at an altitude of 2256 m in no time at all.
+The stations of the new railway at the Löwenhaus, Alpenzoo and Hungerburg were designed by star architect Zaha Hadid in a breathtakingly futuristic design.

 In den 1930er Jahren wurde auf der Nordkette Wissenschaftsgeschichte geschrieben.
 Victor Franz Hess veranlasste 1931 die Einrichtung eines Labors in einer aufgelassenen Baubaracke auf dem Hafele Kar in 2300 m Seehöhe, um dort ein Labor für Ultrastrahlenforschung zum Studium der kosmischen Strahlung zu betreiben.
 1936 erhielt er dafür den Nobelpreis für Physik.